 Read more about these pillars and what they entail on our Marriage in the UK page here

 There are laws in the UK that govern these pillars.
 There are also demographics that can and cannot marry.
 Only people aged 18 and over can get married by their own consent and people aged 16 and over can be married with consent of their parents.
 Due to changes in the law, all genders can marry a person of any other gender.
 The law for age and gender are expanded upon below.

 The UK Law on Marriage

 In the UK, you can only get married if you can give consent and have capacity.
 To read more, click here.

-You can only get married in the UK if you are aged over the age of 18.
-A child can be married if they are aged 16-18 but the consent is given by parents.
+You can only get married in the UK if you are over the age of 18.
+Nevertheless, a child can be married if aged between16-18 with the consent given by a parent or a guardian.
 Change to this law may happen with the following Bills:

 Bills to Change the Minimum Age of Marriage to 18

 There are currently two bills that are not yet law which aim to protect children from being forced into a marriage or 'married-off' before they are 18 by their parents giving consent on their behalf.
 These bills are currently in progress through Parliament.

 This Bill was introduced this year and, when it becomes law, it will introduce further protection to domestic violence victims.
 The Bill will introduce a definition of domestic abuse into law which will mean that abuse will be recognised as more than physical violence and can also include coercive control, emotional and financial abuse.